epfl-dlab/Cr5/src/README.md

 #### Training, validation and target concept files

-Generate training concepts and validation concepts file by running:
+Generate the training and validation concepts files by running:

 ```bash
 ./generate_training_validaiton_concepts.sh
 ```
 ___
-Once you have generated the training and validation concepts files, the experiment wrapper should be updated with the desired training/validation dataset files, as well as the training parameters' search range, and sequentially run, using:
+Once you have generated the training and validation concepts files, the experiment wrapper should be updated with the desired training/validation dataset files, as well as the training parameters' search range, and subsequently ran, using:
 ```bash
 python experiment_wrapper.py
 ```